meetsmore/nittei/examples/retry-mechanism.md

 ## Notes

-- Only GET requests are retried (POST, PUT, DELETE requests are not retried)
+- Only GET, PUT and DELETE requests can be retried
+- 5xx errors are retried
-- HTTP status codes (4xx, 5xx) are not retried - only connection-level errors
+- HTTP status codes (4xx) are not retried
 - The retry mechanism is enabled by default (`enabled: true`)
 - Each client instance can have its own retry configuration